hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 #### Multiple links

-If a table contains more than one column of links, consider using `Body / 200 / Link` for the most important link (usually the title of the row, ID, or other naming convention), and `Body / 200 / Regular` with an underline for less important links.
+If a table contains more than one column of links, consider using `Body / 200 / Link` for the most important link; usually the title of the row, ID, or other naming convention.
+For less important links use `Body / 200 / Regular` with an added underline in Figma.

 ![Multiple links within a table](/assets/components/table/multiple-links.png)